 Hiking on this trail is an excellent way to maintain your physical fitness.
 But, it’s not a must you walk the whole course; just twenty minutes is enough to stimulate your creativity and clear your mind.

-The landscape you’ll come across when hiking this trail will take your breath away.
+When hiking this trail, the landscape you’ll encounter will take your breath away.
 The route is accessible by foot and will allow you to take delight in the undisturbed natural environment.

-See Related: Best Things to do in Bonn, Germany
+See Related: Things to Do in Bonn, Germany

 8. Go to Boocksee (Beautiful Lake Quiet Location)

-Also, the fish in this lake contains less cholesterol and are very rich in protein.
-Plus, the thrill and the challenge that comes with going to this particular fishing spot are enough to give you goosebumps.
+Also, the fish in this lake contain less cholesterol and are rich in protein.
+Plus, the thrill and the challenge of going to this fishing spot are enough to give you goosebumps.
 There’s no thrill like that of sitting in a boat with the anticipation of netting a considerable fish or even going home empty-handed.

-So, pay tribute to nature and show your gratitude for the things it has given to us, by visiting Boocksee as part of the things to do in Marlow.
+So, pay tribute to nature and show gratitude for what it has given us by visiting Boocksee as part of the things to do in Marlow.

 See related: Must-Try: German Street Food!

-Swimming is permitted in some regions of lake Teufelssee, although it is part of a nature reserve.
-A swimming area with a lawn for sunbathing on the Teufelssee’s southern shore is often used as a nudist beach by some locals.
+Swimming is permitted in some regions of Lake Teufelssee, although it is part of a nature reserve.
+Some locals often use a swimming area with a lawn for sunbathing on the Teufelssee’s southern shore as a nudist beach.
 A DLRG water rescue station keeps an eye on this section.

 Things to Do in Marlow at Night

-Marlow may not be a flashy city, but it still has a lot to offer for night owls.
-In town, take your pick of clubs and low-key bars with friendly staff.
+Marlow may not be a flashy city, but it still offers a lot for night owls.
+Take your pick of clubs and low-key bars with friendly staff in town.

-At night you can enjoy a drink or two in the town’s many unassuming bars.
+You can enjoy a drink or two at the town’s many unassuming bars at night.
 There’s always something going on in the music scene, from hip-hop to techno to dance parties and some art shows.